ConsumerAffairs Unaccredited Brand

 More work than a regular cat box.
 Rack does not scrape deep enough in box therefore everything accumulates right at edge just before receptacle.
 Experimenting with multiple "premium cat litters" made no difference.
 A big waste of money and extra time.

 I purchased a LitterMaid about 17 years ago and used it through the years for 5 different cats.
 It has been the best purchase I ever made.
 Our cats loved having the box clean every time they stepped into it.
 It did have a few drawbacks: it was loud and the little plastic inserts did not last very long because they could not handle the weight of the cat debris raked into it.
 A year ago the track started hanging and it would no longer clean the box.
 That is when I realized how good a job it had been doing all these years.
 I wish I could get this one fixed or find a good one that works this well.
 They sure knew how to make them back then and I miss having it work and so does my cat.

 I purchased the Litter Maid litter box in October 2013.
 It is not only poorly designed it is cheaply constructed at a consumer cost of $130.00 The flimsy PLASTIC TRAY SERVES NO PURPOSE ASIDE FROM AN ADDED PROFIT MARGIN FOR THE COMPANY (THAT'S HOW PRINTER COMPANY MAKE THEIR MONEY BY OUR PURCHASE OF CARTRIDGES).
 IT TAKES 6 MINUTES LONGER THAN A REGULAR, Standard Litter box cleaning.
 The cat cannot urinate as it will stick to the rail comb and has to be removed manually.
 In short it is one of the worst purchases I ever made and I will let Petco know.

-LitterMaid Company Profile
+LitterMaid Company Information

 - Company Name: